abubakrmelouda/aws-academy-journey/README.md

 4.  **Key Takeaways**: What I learned and how it applies
 5.  **Code/Config Snippets**: Where relevant

-*All screenshots will have sensitive information (account IDs, etc.) blurred for security.*
+*All screenshots that have sensitive information (account IDs, etc.) blurred for security.*

 ##   Tools & Technologies